Hooters: History

 Hooters, Inc., was incorporated in Clearwater, Florida, on April 1, 1983, by six Clearwater businessmen: Lynn D. Stewart, Gil DiGiannantonio, Ed Droste, Billy Ranieri, Ken Wimmer and Dennis Johnson.

 The date was an April Fools' Day joke because the original six owners believed that their prospect was going to fail.
 Their first Hooters restaurant was built on the site of a former rundown nightclub that had been purchased at a low price.
 So many businesses had folded in that particular location that the Hooters founders built a small "graveyard" at the front door for each that had come and gone before them.
 The first restaurant opened its doors on October 4, 1983, in Clearwater.
 This original location was decorated with memorabilia from Waverly, Iowa, hometown to some of the original Hooters 6.

-In 1984, Hugh Connerty bought the rights to Hooters from the Original Hooters 6.
+In December 1984, Hugh Connerty bought the rights to Hooters from the Original Hooters 6.
 Robert H. Brooks and a group of Atlanta investors (operators of Hooters of America, Inc.) bought out Hugh Connerty.
 In 2002, Brooks bought majority control and became chairman.
-The Clearwater-based company retained control over restaurants in the Tampa Bay Area, Chicago metropolitan area, and one in Manhattan, while all other locations were under the aegis of Hooters of America, which sold franchising rights to the rest of the United States and international locations.
+The Clearwater-based company retained control over restaurants in the Tampa Bay Area, Chicago metropolitan area, and one in Manhattan, as well as rights to develop a Hooters casino and sell sauces in grocery stores, while all other locations were under the aegis of Hooters of America, which sold franchising rights to the rest of the United States and international locations.
 Under Brooks's leadership, the collective Hooters brand expanded to more than 425 stores worldwide.
 Brooks died on July 15, 2006, in Myrtle Beach, South Carolina, of a heart attack.
 Brooks's will gave most of Hooters of America Inc. to his son Coby Brooks and daughter Boni Belle Brooks.

 The Hooters Casino Hotel was opened February 2, 2006, off the Las Vegas Strip in Paradise, Nevada, adjacent to the Tropicana, across the street from the MGM Grand Las Vegas.
-It became the Oyo Hotel & Casino in 2019, though the Hooters restaurant on the property remains open.
+It became the Oyo Hotel & Casino in 2019, and the restaurant on property closed in 2025.

 As part of their 25th anniversary, Hooters Magazine released its list of top Hooters Girls of all time.
 Among the best-known were Lynne Austin (the original Hooters Girl), the late Kelly Jo Dowd (the mother of the golfer Dakoda Dowd), Bonnie-Jill Laflin, Leeann Tweeden, and Holly Madison.